The Rice (Houston): Capitol building

 When Augustus Chapman Allen and John Kirby Allen commissioned the first survey of Houston in the fall of 1836, they made plans to set aside property for use by the Republic of Texas.
-Eventually they chose property on the south side of Texas Avenue between Travis and Main Street.
-They also agreed to construct a capitol building for the Texas government, and leased the building on easy terms.
+Eventually they chose property on the north side of Texas Avenue between Travis and Main streets.
+They also agreed to construct a capitol for the Texas government, and leased the building on easy terms.

-The Republic of Texas used this as its capitol building from 1837 to 1839, and again from 1842 to 1845.
+The Republic of Texas used this as its capitol from 1837 to 1839, and again from 1842 to 1845.
 In 1841, Mr. M. Norwood leased the building from Augustus Allen, and ran it as the Capitol Hotel.
 After the Texas government left Houston again, Augustus Allen resumed leasing the building to various hotel operators.
 Charlotte Allen sold the property to R.S.
 Blount in 1857.
 There were various hotel operators between 1857 and 1881 with a few name changes (Houston House and Barnes House).
 It is not clear how long Charlotte owned the property before it was sold in 1857.
 John Kirby Allen had died in 1838 without a will.
 After 1843, there was a dispute about his estate, which led to a permanent estrangement between Augustus and Charlotte Allen.
 Augustus left Houston in 1852.
+The Capital building was also a home to Holland Lodge #36 F.& A.M (later Holland Lodge #1 A.F.&A.M.) and the founding location for the Grand Lodge of the Republic of Texas A.F& A.M. (later Grand Lodge of Texas A.F. & A.M.).
+The lodge met in the Senate Chamber.
+Sam Houston, Anson Jones, and William Marsh Rice were all members of Holland Lodge.

-Anson Jones, the last president of the Republic of Texas, committed suicide at the hotel in 1858.
+Anson Jones, the last president of the Republic of Texas and first Grand master of Texas Masons committed suicide at the hotel in 1858.